-The Texas Recreation and Park Society (TRAPS) is a nonprofit educational and professional organization founded more than 75 years ago to advance the profession of parks, recreation, and leisure services in Texas.
+The Texas Recreation and Park Society (TRAPS) is a nonprofit educational and professional organization founded 77 years ago to advance the profession of parks, recreation, and leisure services in Texas.

-Mission: To provide professional development, advocacy and resources to all who enhance the quality of life through parks, open spaces and recreation.
+Mission: To provide education, advocacy and resources to all who enhance the quality of life through parks, open spaces and recreation.

-I = Integrity - promoting high values, ethics and standards in Texas communities and the profession
+Promoting high values, ethics and standards in Texas communities and the profession.

-Enhancing the person, community and the profession via quality training and resources
+Enhancing the person, community and the profession via quality training and resources.

-E = Excellence - raising the standard for parks, open spaces and recreation so as to enhance the quality of life
+Raising standards for parks, open spaces and recreation so to enhance the quality of life.

-Advancing decisions, actions and policy that promote the benefits of parks, recreation, conservation, tourism and wellness
+Advancing decisions, actions and policy to promote the benefits of parks, recreation, conservation, tourism and wellness.

-S = Service - focusing on individual development & well-being, facilitating partnerships and fostering responsible stewardship...keys for community building
+Focusing on individual development and well-being, facilitating partnerships and fostering responsible stewardship.